Clean Language: David Grove Questioning Method

 Members had just a few minutes of the leader's personal attention each week, so the organisation wanted the fastest, most effective way to make a real difference.

-The process uses just a few of the Clean Language questions to help people to focus on what they want to have happen, and what steps they need to take to achieve it.
+The process uses just a few of the Clean Language questions to help people to focus on what they want to have to happen, and what steps they need to take to achieve it.

 2. And what needs to happen (for that desired outcome)?
-(Checking the conditions that need to be in place.)
+(Checking the conditions that need to be in place)

 3. And can (what needs to happen, happen)?
-(Checking that they have confidence that it can be achieved.)
+(Checking that they have confidence that it can be achieved)

 4. And will (you do what needs to happen)?
-(Checking motivation - note that this is not a Clean Language question.)
+(Checking motivation - note that this is not a Clean Language question)

 Many research and requirements-gathering applications of Clean Language also take this approach, capitalising on the ability of the Clean Language questions to reduce bias in the results.